blumenthaler/Bar-Talk/notes.md

 - add comments functionality (optional)
 - add a layout (kind of optional, not really)
-- Verify Recipes CRUD is working properly (update)
+- Verify Recipes CRUD is working properly (mostly in controller, index, update)

 - refactor from start to end point
     - The application is pretty DRY